formal-land/coq-of-rust/docs/PROOF.md

 {{ env , state | e ⇓ v | state' }}
 ```

 The expression `e` is the translated Rust code, and the value `v` the simulation.
-Because we generally reason about a function `f` applied to several arguments `x1`, ..., `xn` and need to use the projection `φ` to convert the simulated values, we generally express the equality of the simulations as follows:
+The simulation is in a sum type `Value.t + Exception.t` to represent panics, as well as operators interrupting the current computation such as `return` or `break`.
+Because we generally reason about a function `f` applied to several arguments `x1`, ..., `xn` and need to use the projection `φ` to convert the simulated values, we often express the equality of the simulations as follows:

 ```coq
 forall x1 ... xn,
 {{ env , state | f (φ x1) ... (φ xn) ⇓ inl (φ (simu_f x1 ... xn)) | state' }}
 ```

+where `inl` means that we always succeed (no panics).
 For the common case of stateless functions, we can simplify this to:

 ```coq
 Run.pure (f (φ x1) ... (φ xn)) (inl (φ (simu_f x1 ... xn)))